ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

 The OS scheduler for platform threads is _preemptive<sup>*</sup>_.
-The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
+The OS scheduler uses _time slices_ to suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress, even if none of them explicitly yields.

-Nothing in the design of virtual threads prohibits the use of a _preemptive_ scheduler as well.
+Nothing in the design of virtual threads prohibits using a _preemptive_ scheduler as well.
 However, the default work-stealing scheduler is _non-preemptive_ and _non-cooperative_ (because the Project Loom team had not found any real scenarios in which it could be useful).
 So now virtual threads can only be suspended if they are blocked on I/O or another supported operation from the Java standard library.
 If you start a virtual thread with a CPU-bound task, that thread monopolizes the carrier thread until the task is completed, and other virtual threads may experience _starvation_.

 <sub>*see "Modern Operating Systems", 4th edition by Andrew S. Tanenbaum and Herbert Bos, 2015.</sub>